mzaman/insight-cms/SCRIPTS.md

 ### `up`
 **Usage**: `./up`
 **Description**: This script starts or restarts the Docker containers by running `docker-compose up`.
-It is used to bring the containers up based on the configuration in `docker-compose.yml`.
+It is used to bring up all the containers defined in `docker-compose.yml`.
 **Example**:
 ```bash
 ./up
 ```
-This command starts or restarts all the containers as defined in `docker-compose.yml`.
+This command starts or restarts all the containers, including `workspace` and other services defined in the `docker-compose.yml` file.

 ---